A scientist makes a difficult choice.

 Andre looked pained and asked, “Could you ask a more specific question, Professor?
 Most things about the torps are classified.”

-Garth nodded, he was cognizant of such things, although in his world secrets lasted only until you had published.
+Garth nodded, he was cognizant of such things, although in his world even closely held secrets didn’t last very long.
 He replied, “Can your torpedo’s sensors register signals between 1500 and 3000 MegaHertz?”

 Andre stared off into space for a moment and then answered, “Well, yes.
 Normally we don’t ask them for that band but the sensors they use include that range.”

-“Andre, if your torpedoes can read that band and send it back to the VR rig over JPComms link then all we have to do is install the extensor so it can interpret the data correctly.
-I think I could probably teach them to do so.
-I could use some help though, its been a few years since I got inside a Virtual Reality engine.
+“Andre, if your torpedoes can read that band and send it back to the VR rig over the JPComm link then all we have to do is install the extensor so it can interpret the data correctly.
+I could use some help though, it’s been a few years since I got inside a Virtual Reality engine.
 Who’s your expert on such things?”

 As they were walking to the torpedo bay Garth asked, “Andre, did I hear you say that you’re a torpedo pilot?”